Join us on Tuesday 22 April at 13:00 for Interpretation of residential leases (service charges), a presentation and discussion. Book now

 Last year LEASE attended over 60 events for local groups – leaseholders, residents associations, housing associations, MP constituency surgeries, to mention just a sample.
 Events are free – LEASE advisers can explain the intricacies of leasehold law to your group and/or provide one-to-one advice sessions.
 If you would like LEASE advisers to meet with your group, get in touch either by completing the booking form or calling us on 020 7383 9800.

-LEASE on Location – in Cardiff
+LEASE on Location – in Catford

 LEASE on Location – in Taunton, Bradford, and London